linode/docs/docs/applications/containers/beginners-guide-to-lxd-reverse-proxy/index.md

         sudo add-apt-repository ppa:certbot/certbot

-1. Output will look similar to the following.
+1. The output looks similar to the following.
     {{< output >}}
       This is the PPA for packages prepared by Debian Let's Encrypt Team and backported for Ubuntu(s).
       More info: https://launchpad.net/~certbot/+archive/ubuntu/certbot